 Material stored in a local LOCKSS Box remains available to members of the library’s local community even when the publisher goes away (due to merger, bankruptcy, subscription cancellation, network traffic or for any other reason).
 The content is always available to the local community, directly from the library, with no need to rely upon third parties.
 Locally owned collections are the only way to guarantee 100% post cancellation access.

 One major threat to digital preservation is economic.
 The less expensive the system is to run, the more content will be saved, and the longer it will survive.
 Since its founding in 1998, LOCKSS has been focused on keeping participants’ costs low.
 LOCKSS operates on a sustainable and stable business model.

-It is free for publishers to participate in LOCKSS, and libraries pay only a small participation fee that has not changed since 2004.
+It is free for publishers to participate in LOCKSS, and libraries pay only a small participation fee that has increased very little since 2004.
 LOCKSS is affordable to libraries with a limited budget, and utilizes affordable hardware and easy-to-use software.
 Multiple copies of content at different libraries audit each other and repair any damaged or missing content, eliminating the need for costly back-ups and manual auditing processes.
 The total system cost never appears on any one single budget and is thus never at risk from a single red pencil.